 database to ensure information is current and accurate.

-to the processing and acceptance of gifts.
+processing and acceptance of gifts.

 - Actively work toward building cooperative and collaborative